4myc/le-chat/README.md

 # LE-CHAT

-Le-Chat is a chat app that allows users to communicate in real-time.
+Le-Chat is a chat app that allows users to communicate in realtime.

 USER STORIES:
 User can join a chat room